garfix/mini-commerce/README.md

 # Mini Commerce

 This application is a proof-of-concept of some of the ideas I have about how to create an e-commerce system that both fast to execute and easy to develop for.
 It is a bit of a reaction against the heaviness of Magento 2.
-Some of these ideas may be considered controversial.
+Some of these ideas are controversial.

 ## Services and Blocks